vinaypathak07/stopwatch/README.md

 - [electron/simple-samples](https://github.com/electron/simple-samples) - small applications with ideas for taking them further
 - [electron/electron-api-demos](https://github.com/electron/electron-api-demos) - an Electron app that teaches you how to use Electron
 - [hokein/electron-sample-apps](https://github.com/hokein/electron-sample-apps) - small demo apps for the various Electron APIs

+## How to set up the app and contribute to the project.